 Table of Contents[Hide][Show]

 Visit a gorgeous Lake Michigan beach.
-Hike up tall sand dunes.
+Hike up tall and speed over sand dunes.
 Take boat rides on the Kalamazoo River and Kalamazoo Lake.
 Stroll through a cute downtown filled with art galleries.
 Eat six pizzas for dinner and four pies for dessert.
 Those are just some of the fun things to do in Saugatuck and Douglas Michigan on a family vacation.

 The writer was hosted.